Brian Green (game developer): Beginning of Meridian 59

-He worked on the game for 3DO.
-After 3DO swapped interests to single-payment games, instead of subscription games, 3DO sold Meridian 59 to Brian Green, who then co-founded Near Death Studios in 2001.
+Green worked on the game for 3DO, an American game company.
+After 3DO swapped interests to single-payment games, instead of subscription games, 3DO sold Meridian 59 to Green, who then co-founded Near Death Studios in 2001.
 In 2003, Green gave an interview about his newest developments in Meridian 59: "The biggest thing it allows us to do is show off the great artwork in Meridian 59," while detailing the active, hardware acceleration options in the new engine.
-Psychochild's contribution to Meridian 59 is cited to span the period of 2001 to 2010.
+Green's contribution to Meridian 59 is cited to span the period of 2001 to 2010.

 Transition of Meridian 59 to open source

 An "overcrowded" game of Meridian 59.

-In the early 2000s, 3DO suffered massive failures after their releases of Army Men (1998) and a poorly-received Jurassic Park release; 3DO immediately went out of business.
-After thinking that buy-to-play was the future and that subscription payments were the past, 3DO considered offloading Meridian 59 to its original developers.
-Psychochild and Q (another iconic developer personality associated with Meridian 59's perseverance) persisted in getting 3DO to sell them the rights to Meridian 59, which was licensed to their new company, Near Death Studios (a pun on the phrase "your opponent is weak, and near death", that appeared, briefly, before winning a battle in the game itself, in pure MUD-style).
+In the early 2000s, 3DO suffered massive failures after their releases of Army Men (1998) and a poorly-received Jurassic Park release Jurassic Park Interactive; 3DO immediately went out of business.
+3DO considered offloading Meridian 59 to its original developers.
+Green and Q (another iconic developer personality associated with Meridian 59's perseverance) continued in trying to get 3DO to sell them the rights to Meridian 59, which was licensed to their new company, Near Death Studios.

 The transition occurred officially in 2001.
-Before this transition, Psychochild said that the Meridian 59 division of 3DO was "on life support" for the previous five years.
+Before this transition, Green said that the Meridian 59 division of 3DO was "on life support" for the previous five years.
 Near Death Studios remained intact for another ten years until a volunteer team of open source developers took over maintaining and administering the servers for Meridian 59 (c.
 2010).
 This open source development team holds steady until the present, with currently-maintained servers, active development on GitHub, free support, free service, and regularly-organized events (auctions, quests, parties, etc.).